m4ndeb2r/DesignPatternDetector/README.md

 * a user-friendly GUI
 * extension of recognized patterns

+## Some known problems
+During unittesting we discovered some issues when detecting the following patterns
+* Prototype
+* Flyweight
+* Chain of responsibility
+* Interpreter
+* ... (work in progress)

+We tried to apply the examples given in the Gang of Four book "Design Patterns, De Nederlands Editie - Elementen van herbruikbare objectgeorienteerde software" in our unittests, but discoverd some of the examples were not properly detected.

 ## Other future work ...
 Besides detecting patterns in UML, we foresee:
 * detection of patterns in Java-code